CookieUzen/web-notes/_posts/2021-08-09-Typing-Skills.md

 ---
-title: "Let words and commands flow through your hands like water"
+title: "let words and commands flow through your hands like water"
-subtitle: "Work Effectiveness Part 1: How touch-typing and keyboard shortcuts can save your life"
+subtitle: "work effectiveness part 1: how touch-typing and keyboard shortcuts can save your life"
 date: 2021-08-09
-categories: Productivity
+categories: productivity
-author: Cobbi Liu
+author: cobbi liu
 ---

 **Touch Keyboarding:** The art of doing things on a keyboard without looking at it.